adilkhan49/tfl/README.md

-# TfL
+# Transport for London with Kafka

 ## Streaming Patterns

 Several patterns are common in streaming.
 In increasing order of maturity these are:
-- Event Sink.
+1. Event Sink.
 Your business is already using streams.
 These can be ingested straight into your data warehouse to complement existing batch workloads, e.g. Marketing
-- Replication.
+2. Replication.
 Replicate data from one place to another.
 Useful for serving data as a product or creating more fault-tolerant systems.
-- Replication.
+3. Replication.
 Your business needs real time analytics for immediate decision making, e.g. Supply Chain & Logistics
-- Microservices.
+3. Microservices.
 Your business needs to operate in real time and has different services that need to talk to each other, e.g. Fraud Detection

 The objective of this project is to demonstrate some of these patterns in Kafka